EMDK/docs/edge/source/api/core/ProfileManager.md

 **Parameters:**

-profileName - Name of the profile.
+`profileName` - Name of the profile.

-profileFlag -  ProfileManager.PROFILE_FLAG <br><br>
+`profileFlag` -  ProfileManager.PROFILE_FLAG <br><br>

+ If the profileFlag is set to SET, and if the given profile is not available in the EMDKConfig.xml, it will look for valid profile in extraData argument and if present, the profile will be added to the internal XML volatile repository and also applied to the device.
+ If the profile is present in the EMDKConfig.xml, it will be applied to the device.
+ The result will be returned to the application via data listener callback.
+ <br><br>

- If the profileFlag is set to SET
+ If profileFlag is set to GET and if the profile is present in the internal repository, it will be returned via data listener callback.

-extraData - This can be used to provide data for processing action.
+`extraData` - This can be used to provide data for processing action.

 **Returns:**